joshua-glazer/BalanceBot/README.md

 ### Project Components

-The BalanceBot needs a structure, actuators, sensors, a microcontroller and other control circuitry, as well as a battery.
+The BalanceBot feedback loop will consist of actuators, sensors, a microcontroller and other control circuitry.
+It will also need a support structure and other components.
+Here's a preliminary list of required parts:

-Wheels, support structure, Arduino microcontroller, geared DC motors, motor drivers, battery, acceleromoeter/gyroscope combo, wires etc...
+- Wheels
+- Support structure
+- Microcontroller
+- Geared DC motors
+- Motor drivers
+- Battery
+- Acceleromoeter/gyroscope combo
+- Wires
+- Etc...

 If we want to get even more interesting, we could get a microcontroller with wifi capabilities and develop an app or use a controller or something.

 Most of these parts, if not all, will be purchased from [RobotShop](https://www.robotshop.com).